WiIIson/EMGFlow-Python-Package/docs/reference/access-files.md

 **Description**

-`make_paths` generates a file structure for signal files, and returns a dictionary of the locations of these files.
+Generates a file structure for signal files, and returns a dictionary of the locations for these files.

-"Raw", "Notch", "Bandpass", "Smooth" and "Feature" folders are created at a given location.
-By default, if no path is provided, these folders will be created inside a "Data" folder in the current working directory.
+Creates 'Raw', 'Notch', 'Bandpass', 'Smooth' and 'Feature' subfolders at a given location.
+If no path is given, will create a 'Data' folder in the current working directory, with these subfolders inside.

 ```python
 make_paths(root=None)